 The token function extracts a token (substring) from a string of characters.
-The tokens are separated by a delimiter character and specified by a token number reflecting the position of the token in the string.
+The tokens are separated by a delimiter consisting of one or more characters and specified by a token number reflecting the position of the token in the string.